dmbarbour/glas/glas-src/language-g0/README.md

         # static assertions for lightweight verification
         assert [ Program ]

-        # rewrite of module value
+        # rewrite or filter final module value
-        export [ Program ]
+        export [ Program ] # or an import list

 Most entries may appear in any order and number.
 The exceptions are 'open' and 'export' which, if included, must respectively be the first and last entries.
-Use of 'open' inherits definitions from another module.
+Use of 'open' inherits the definitions from another module.
 Use of 'export' can rewrite or replace default module value.

 ## Dictionary

-A valid g0 module initially compiles to a dictionary, represented as a record (radix tree) of form `(word:deftype:Value, ...)`.
+A valid g0 module initially compiles to a dictionary, represented as a record (a radix tree) of form `(word:deftype:Value, ...)`.
 The g0 language handles 'prog', 'macro', and 'data' deftypes.
-The deftype determines how a word will be applied.
-Words of other deftypes are possible via import but cannot be called from a g0 program.
+The deftype determines how the Value will be handled at the call site for a word.
+Other deftypes may be imported or exported but cannot be called from a g0 program.

-The 'prog' and 'macro' deftypes are statically linked at compile time, and 'data' is statically evaluated.
-Thus, there are no symbolic references between definitions of these types.
-Structure sharing and memoization can serve a performance role similar to symbolic references, e.g. memoize the inferred type for a subprogram.

-*Note:* An export function can rewrite or replace this dictionary.
-This enables g0 modules to compile to arbitrary values.
+The compiled dictionary is statically linked, i.e. definitions do not contain g0 words or other symbolic references.
+Logically, every call is inlined.
+This relies on structure sharing at the data layer to control consumption of memory.

 ## Words